Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: Introduction

 \section{Introduction}

-Whilst the dawn of Large Language Models (LLMs) such as OpenAI's GPT-4 \cite{openai2023gpt4}, Meta's Llama 2 \cite{llama2} and Google's Gemini \cite{gemini} has brought unprecedented performance improvements in many Natural Language Generation (NLG) tasks, these models are highly resource-hungry.
-This is true both in terms of data and compute, with pre-training often being intractable outside of the initial run performed by the originators of the respective LLMs.
-Fine-tuning and inference are also expensive at scale either via direct compute requirements or API fees payable to tech giants (often contributing to the effects of the walled garden and monopolization of the AI space).
-Consequently, many works have started to investigate the ways in which LLM capabilities and knowledge can be infused into smaller models, using the larger model for data enhancement via the generation of pseudo-labels~\cite{tang-etal-2023-enhancing} or additional training examples~\cite{yang2023improving} to enrich the training of smaller models.
-Large Language Models have left many in disarray over the achievement of new state-of-the-art (SoTA) performance on many tasks, often in line with, or surpassing, expected human performance whilst being significantly more scalable.
-This has led to the increased belief that there is little in the way of \textit{perceived} possible contributions for academia and smaller industry players in the Natural Language Processing (NLP) space, but this pattern is not equal across all task types.
-For example, LLMs are primarily designed to select the most probable continuation of a span of text based on their training data.
-With this goal in mind, whilst research on prosaic language forms (i.e., "standard" non-literary text) may be subject to a momentary slowdown in SoTA performance increases, the domain of creative language generation remains fruitful \cite{ignat2023phd}.
-Creative language, in direct opposition to prosaic language, is predominantly desired to be non-derivative, containing phrases and word sequences that are not ubiquitous in everyday language in order to evoke various emotions and engage a reader rather than purely convey information in a linguistic form.
+Whilst the dawn of large language models (LLMs) such as OpenAI's GPT-4 \cite{openai2023gpt4}, Meta's Llama 2 \cite{llama2} and Google's Gemini \cite{gemini} has brought unprecedented performance improvements in many natural language generation (NLG) tasks, these models are highly resource-hungry in terms of data, compute, and API expenses.
+Consequently, many works have started to investigate the ways in which LLM capabilities and knowledge can be infused into smaller models, using the larger model for data enhancement via the generation of pseudo-labels~\cite{tang-etal-2023-enhancing} or additional training examples~\cite{yang2023improving}.

+Additionally, LLMs are primarily designed to select the most probable continuation of a span of text based on their training data.
+Creative language, in direct opposition to non-creative language, is predominantly desired to be non-derivative, containing phrases and word sequences that are not ubiquitous in everyday language in order to evoke various emotions and engage a reader rather than purely convey information in a linguistic form.
 As a result, creative language generation's goals are at odds with the primary training paradigm of LLMs, as the goal is often \textit{not} to select the most probable continuation, and instead surprise and engage readers \cite{roush-etal-2022-language}.